Liberal Arts and Sciences: Global Challenges (BA/BSc)

 ''Because I did not quite know what I wanted to do after high school, I wanted a broad kind of education.
 At LUC the courses start very broad and get more specific in the second year.
 This helps you decide what you want to specialize in.''

 As a student at LUC you can expect a full ‘working week’ of 52 hours, with about 12 to 14 hours in-class, for example lectures or tutorials.
-Student-centered didactical methods in this English-taught programme include presentations, discussions, group work, papers, assignments, laboratory sessions and moot courts in particular, case studies are used frequently to create a learning environment in which students can excel while working on real challenges.
+Student-centered didactical methods in this English-taught programme include presentations, discussions, group work, papers, assignments, laboratory sessions and moot courts.
+Case studies are frequently used to create a learning environment in which students can excel while working on real challenges.

-Students are assessed on a continous basis, meaning that multiple forms of grading and assessments are used creating a dynamis learning experience.
+Students are assessed on a continous basis, meaning that multiple forms of grading and assessments are used creating a dynamic learning experience.